RealLionelMuhire/alx-higher_level_programming/0x00-python-hello_world/README.md

-This contains initial learnings of python
+This is README.md file for Hello world!